 Duigan made 99 flights mostly behind enemy lines during his 5 months at the front but that last engagement and the wounds he suffered ended his combat career.
 He finished the war as the acting Commanding Officer of AFC Number 7 Training Squadron in Great Britain before returning to Australia in 1919.
 When he got back to Melbourne he became an Electrical Engineer.
 From 1941 to 1945 he worked again for the Australian military in the RAAF quality control branch.
 His contribution to Australian aviation was significant.

-In 1918 Number 3 Squadron was relocated to the Somme region and was involved in battles during the 1918 German spring offensive including important artillery spotting missions.
-On April 21st, 1918 Number 3 Squadron aircraft were involved in the action that ultimately resulted in the death of leading German air ace Manfred von Richthofen (the “Red Baron” with 80 air to air victories).
+In 1918 No. 3 Squadron was relocated to the Somme region and was involved in battles during the 1918 German spring offensive including important artillery spotting missions.
+On April 21st, 1918 squadron aircraft were involved in the action that ultimately resulted in the death of leading German air ace Manfred von Richthofen (the “Red Baron” with 80 air to air victories).

 Two of the squadrons aircraft were under attack by 4 German aircraft led by Richthofen, but the AFC airmen were able to keep them at bay.
 Looking for easier targets the German pilots headed lower to the ground which was a major mistake that lead to him being shot down.